cu-mkp/m-k-manuscript-data/_texts/p-098v_tl.md

 ## Melting

 The <span class="m">potée</span> is made of <span class="m">burnt earth</span> which has served for the melting.
 It is the <span class="m">earth</span> bourré bolvene in which it has been melted.
-It should be ground against a large <span class="m">stone</span> slab, and of this one should make the first coat of the mantle of the bell, where the letters and ornementations are to be found.
-It does not require to be cooked again against <span class="m">hay fire</span> and will mold very neatly.
+It should be ground against a large <span class="m">stone</span> slab, & of this one should make the first coat of the mantle of the bell, where the letters & ornementations are to be found & It does not require to be cooked again against <span class="m">hay fire</span> and will mold very neatly.

 The <span class="m">earth</span> used for the molding of the core is likely to swell if you do not strongly rub the molded piece with a brush or the finger and if it is not well <span class="m">oil</span>ed.
 And you need to do it one coat at a time rather than all at once.